How to Fill Out the Application for Social Security Disability Insurance: Form SSA-16

 If your disability began with a specific incident like a car accident, then this might be an easy question for you to answer.
 But if your disability is caused by one or more illnesses that have worsened gradually over time, then the question will probably be more difficult.

 You might never have tried to remember the date you became disabled.
-By Social Security standards, your date of disability is generally considered to be when your medical condition started to make you unable to do your job effectively.
+By Social Security standards, your date of disability is generally considered to be when your medical condition started to make you unable to do your job full-time.
+For this reason, many people choose the last date that they were working at the substantial gainful activity level as their onset date.

 What If You Can’t Remember When Your Disability Started?